On the Utility of Equal Batch Sizes for Inference in Stochastic Gradient Descent: Marginal and simultaneous inference

 \section{Marginal and simultaneous inference}

-For problems where SGD is relevant, it is natural to ask what purpose will an estimator of $\Sigma$ serve? \cite{chen2021jasa} use the diagonals of $\Sigma$ to construct uncorrected marginal confidence intervals for each of the $d$ parameters of interest.
+For problems where SGD is relevant, it is natural to ask what purpose will an estimator of $\Sigma$ serve? { Confidence ellipsoids provide little interpretation in high-dimensional settings, compared to hyper-rectangular regions that are more amenable to marginal-friendly interpretation.} \cite{chen2021jasa} use the diagonals of $\Sigma$ to construct uncorrected marginal confidence intervals for each of the $d$ parameters of interest.
 The problem of multiple-testing is omnipresent in this case, and corrections like Bonferroni can be crude.
-Moreover, the potentially complex dependence in $\Sigma$, via both $S$ and $A$ is completely ignored.
-On the other hand, a $d$-dimensional confidence ellipsoid is not tenable for marginal-friendly inference.
-For this reason, marginal-friendly simultaneous inference is essential in practice.
+Moreover, the potentially complex dependence in $\Sigma$, via both $S$ and $A$ is completely ignored. { Here, we leverage the methods of \cite{marginal:friendly} to construct simultaneous marginal-friendly confidence regions that approximately retain the desired coverage probabilities.}

 For joint inference for $\theta^*$, \eqref{eq:pj_normal} provides a $100(1 - p)\%$ confidence ellipsoid